 The contract is in review period: Most home sales use a standard real estate contract or purchase agreement, which provides a five day review provision.
-During the five day window, the seller or buyer can cancel the contract for any reason which allows for either party to back out without any consequences.
+During the window, the seller or buyer can cancel the contract for any reason, allowing either party to back out without any consequences.

 Seller added an addendum: The listing agent of the seller could have added an addendum to the contract that says they can back out without any penalties.
 For example, there might be a contingency that the seller first has to find a new place to live before the home can be sold.

 Breach of contract by the buyer: Sometimes a buyer might breach a contract in which the seller is allowed to walk away from the deal.
 One common issue that buyers face is failing to secure a mortgage in a certain time frame.
 If the seller doesn’t want to wait for the buyer to find another source of financing, then they are allowed to walk away from the deal.

 Buyer makes repair requests that the seller doesn’t want to do: When home buyers receive their inspection report, they will sometimes request that sellers make repairs based on the report or issue a credit to help cover the costs.
 In this scenario, sellers can decide that they don’t want to make the repairs which could effectively cancel the contract.
 This could indirectly cause the contract to cancel because the buyer would naturally want to walk away from inheriting issues upon buying the home.

 When can’t a seller back out of the sale?